Cliffe Knechtle: Career

-In August 2024 and February 2025, Cliffe and his son Stuart appeared with Charlie Kirk on podcasts and on The Charlie Kirk Show.
+In August 2024 and February 2025, Knechtle and his son Stuart appeared with Charlie Kirk on podcasts and on The Charlie Kirk Show.

-Cliffe held Q&A sessions at Harvard University in April 2025.
+Knechtle held Q&A sessions at Harvard University in April 2025.

 In August 2025, Knechtle appeared on The Tucker Carlson Show.

 Personal life

-He is married to Sharon Knechtle with whom he has three children.
-Two of his sons, Stuart and Rob, serve on staff at Grace Community Church as pastors, while Knechtle's third son is named Ian.
+He is married to Sharon Knechtle, with whom he has three children.
+Two of his sons, Stuart and Rob, serve on staff at Grace Community Church as pastors; Knechtle's third son is named Ian.